Welcome back to Hindenburg Training at KFAI.

 Now let’s work on a project that involves recording your voice and mixing it with music.
 In your folder, you’ll find a script and a sound file in a folder titled “Promo Project”.

-Open the script, which is a .jpeg.
+Open the script.
 You’ll read it off the screen.

 Next, open a new Hindenburg session and save it in your folder as “yourname_promo”